By Attila Zønn

 He picked it up from the table and slid his finger across the screen.

-“I have a Match,” he said smiling and poked the screen a few times.
+“I have a Match,” he said and poked the screen a few times.
 “Let’s see what this one is all about.”

-He looked at his phone and started nodding.
+He looked at his phone and nodded.

 He handed me the phone and said, “What do you think?
 She’s nice?”